Disappearance of Mary Louise Day: Disappearance

-On or around July 15, 1981, Mary Day disappeared from her home in California.
+On or about July 15, 1981, Mary Day disappeared from her home in California.
 Her parents did not report her missing, and almost no one aside from them knew she was missing.
 In 1992, Sherrie (Waits) Calgaro filed a missing persons report to the Ft.
 Ord military base in California, but by then eleven years had passed and police did not launch a full investigation.
 Sherrie was sent a postcard that stated the police had done a records search and no information was found.
 Sherrie sent information about Mary Day and a photo of her to the National Center for Missing and Exploited Children in late 1999, at which point an image of how Mary might have looked at the time was developed.
 This age-progressed image depicted her at age 31.

 Sherrie spoke to police regarding Mary's disappearance, and an official investigation was opened in 2002 as Ft.
 Ord was being shut down and all cold cases were being reviewed.
 Her family were the only ones who knew about her disappearance; their neighbors were unable to recall them and did not recognize pictures of Mary, who had not been enrolled in school while living in Seaside.